 The Wisconsin Board for People with Developmental Disabilities advocates for the independence and inclusion of people with developmental disabilities in Wisconsin.

 Welcome to the Wisconsin Department of Veterans Affairs.
 Our mission is to work on behalf of Wisconsin's veterans community—veterans, their families, and their survivors—in recognition of their service and sacrifice to our state and nation.

 The Wisconsin Guardianship Support Center (GSC) is a statewide resource that works with vulnerable adults, their families and friends, guardians and other legally-authorized representatives, and professionals working with vulnerable adults.

 Through a toll-free helpline, the GSC provides information on the following subjects: guardianships, powers of attorney, other advance directives, protective placement, and more.

 Other services that the GSC provides include a free quarterly newsletter to subscribers on legal issues pertaining to the above topics, a listserv available to professionals working with vulnerable adults, and presentations on these topics throughout the state.

-The Wisconsin Institute for Healthy Aging is a non-profit partnership of public and private organizations that engages in research and dissemination of evidence-based programs that encourage healthy living among older adults.
+The Wisconsin Institute for Healthy Aging is a non-profit organization dedicated to improving the health and well-being of older people in Wisconsin through the development, research, and dissemination of evidence-based healthy aging programs.